 And that dull neck pain?
 I casually blamed it on “AC” or “sleeping wrong”.

 If you work in an office — corporate, startup, government, WFH, freelance — you already know this feeling.
 The stiff body.
-The constant cracking sounds when you stand up.
+The constant cracking sound when you stand up.
 The quiet fear that this can’t be good long-term, but you still ignore it because… deadlines.

 I didn’t take stretching seriously until one day I bent down to pick up my charger under the desk and felt a sharp pull in my back.
 Nothing dramatic, but enough to scare me.